jsicherman/digital-garden/_notes/a-case-on-case.md

 ### CASE WHEN

-i believe i'm one of the few in 2023 that text from my laptop with perfect grammatical sensitivity. sentence case, apostrophes... i'll even copy-paste an em dash from google if the need arises. surely this is immediately evident based on my self-description in [[humble-beginnings]] and my abundance of lowercase thus far.
+i believe i'm one of the very few in 2023 that texts from my laptop with perfect grammatical sensitivity. sentence case, apostrophes... i'll even copy-paste an em dash from google if the need arises. surely this is immediately evident based on my self-description in [[humble-beginnings]] and my abundance of lowercase thus far.

 in truth, keeping my pinky off the shift key is a tremendous strain, and i find myself ctrl+lefting to correct my incorrectly "correct" casing at least once per sentence. maybe i'll get accustomed to it eventually <sub><sup>(i won't)</sup></sub>. despite that, this small rebellion against the established order will herein exist to preserve my sanity, and feed my self-image of a mind in disarray. after all, you already know that the organizational overhead of notetaking is not my natural state.